Skip to content

 8. How health-conscious do you consider yourself regarding food choices?

-Is your product feedback coming from the right people?
-The quality of your taste test results depends directly on who's providing the feedback.
-Finding participants who genuinely represent your target market is often the most challenging aspect of consumer research.
+Hence, finding participants who genuinely represent your target market is often the most challenging aspect of consumer research.

 The right recruitment approach depends on your specific research needs: